Beyond the savings

 Defining open pedagogy

 Michael Paskevicius, Learning Technologies Application Developer at Vancouver Island University (VIU), has created a powerful definition for open pedagogy: “Teaching and learning practices where openness is enacted within all aspects of instructional practice; including the design of learning outcomes, the selection of teaching resources, and the planning of activities and assessment.
-OEP engage both faculty and students with the use and creation of OER, draw attention to the potential afforded by open licences, facilitate open peer-review, and support participatory student-directed projects.”
+OEP engages both faculty and students with the use and creation of OER, draws attention to the potential afforded by open licences, facilitates open peer-review, and supports participatory student-directed projects.”

 A community of knowledge

-We are interested in creating classrooms and learning environments where students can be contributors to the exchange of knowledge, and not merely vessels completing disposable assignments and going through the motions of learning.
+We are interested in creating classrooms and learning environments where students can be contributors to the exchange of knowledge.

-Join us as we work towards the evolution of open practices, making way for open pedagogy to influence students and learning across the province and around the world, and moving away from the static and hierarchical approaches of yesteryear’s classrooms to welcome the dynamic and obtainable methodologies that are the future of learning.
+Join us as we work towards the evolution of open practices, making way for open pedagogy to influence students and learning across the province.